Schedule Your Trip

 How do I cancel my ride if something comes up?

 To cancel a ride just call us at the number at the top of this page.
 If possible, we request that you cancel at least 24-hours in advance, to give the driver some time to fill the vacancy in their schedule.
-We understand that that’s not always a possibility.
+Though we understand that that’s not always a possibility.

 If I need help, can someone come with me?